kjleopold/applied-ml-kjleopold/notebooks/project05/README.md

 ## Overview

-This project shifts from classification (predicting survival) to regression, focusing on predicting a continuous numeric target: the `fare` paid by passengers on the Titanic.
-Using the Titanic dataset from Seaborn, we explore different regression models and evaluate their performance.
+This project explores ensemble machine learning techniques to classify wine quality using the UCI Red Wine Quality dataset.
+Instead of predicting a numeric score, the dataset is transformed into three quality classes (low, medium, high).
+The notebook evaluates multiple ensemble methods and compares their performance using accuracy, precision, recall, and F1 score.

 ---

 ## Objectives

-1. Explore and prepare the Titanic dataset for regression.
+1. Load and prepare the Red Wine Quality dataset for classification.
+2. Convert the original quality scores into three classes.
-2. Select meaningful features and justify their inclusion.
+3. Select meaningful features and justify their inclusion.
-3. Train multiple regression models:
-   - Linear Regression
-   - Ridge Regression
+4. Train and evaluate ensemble models, including:
-   - Elastic Net
+   - AdaBoost Classifier
-   - Polynomial Regression
+   - MLP Classifier
-4. Compare model performance using metrics like R², RMSE, and MAE.
+5. Compare performance using accuracy, precision, recall, and F1 score.
-5. Visualize predictions and analyze model performance.
+6. Analyze the accuracy–F1 gap to assess model generalization.
-6. Summarize insights and discuss challenges encountered.
+7. Summarize insights and challenges discovered during experimentation.

 ---

 ### Notebook Sections

 1. **Import and Inspect Data**
-   Load the Titanic dataset and verify its structure.
+   Load the dataset, verify its structure, and explore the original numeric quality distribution.

-2. **Data Exploration and Preparation**
+2. **Prepare and Transform Data**
-   Handle missing values, create derived features (e.g., `family_size`), and convert categorical features to numeric where needed.
+   Convert continuous quality ratings into three discrete classes.
+   Scale numerical features when needed and split the data into training and testing sets.

 3. **Feature Selection and Justification**
-   Define multiple feature sets for regression models:
-   - Case 1: `age`
-   - Case 2: `family_size`
-   - Case 3: `age` + `family_size`
-   - Case 4: Custom feature(s) chosen based on analysis: `pclass`
+   Identify the most relevant physicochemical properties (such as alcohol, volatile acidity, and sulphates) and justify their inclusion based on correlations and domain intuition.

-4. **Train Regression Models**
+4. **Train Ensemble Models**
-   Train and evaluate Linear Regression models for all feature cases, comparing training and test performance.
+   Train and evaluate AdaBoost and MLP models.

-5. **Compare Alternative Models**
-   Apply Ridge, Elastic Net, and Polynomial Regression to the best-performing feature set.
-   Visualize polynomial fits and higher-order polynomial results for deeper insight.
+   Compare training vs. testing performance to understand overfitting or underfitting.

+5. **Model Evaluation and Comparison**
+   Generate a performance summary table including accuracy, precision, recall, and F1 score for each model.
+   Examine the accuracy–F1 gap to assess how well each model generalizes.

 6. **Final Thoughts & Insights**
-   Summarize findings, challenges, and potential next steps.
+   Summarize what worked well, which model performed best, and what improvements could be made.

 ---

 ## Key Findings

-- **Best Features:** Case 3 (`age` + `family_size`) performed best.
-- **Best Model:** Polynomial Regression (degree 3) captured non-linear patterns in fare more accurately than linear models.
-- **Insights:** Fare depends on multiple factors, including passenger age, family size, and possibly class or gender.
-Regularization helped reduce overfitting in models with multiple features.
+- **Best Overall Model:** The MLP Classifier generally produced the highest accuracy and strongest F1 score across all classes.
+- **Performance Gap:** AdaBoost showed a wider accuracy–F1 gap, indicating poorer generalization compared to MLP.
+- **Class Balance Effects:** Mid-range quality wines were predicted more accurately than low or high extremes, consistent with the dataset’s natural imbalance.
+- **Insights:** Ensemble methods improved performance over simple baseline models, especially when feature scaling and class grouping were correctly applied.

 ---

 ## Challenges

-- Missing values for `age` required median imputation.
-- Visualizing higher-order polynomial predictions required careful plotting to compare actual vs. predicted fares.
-- Selecting meaningful features for Case 4 required experimentation and justification.
+- The dataset’s imbalance made it harder for models to correctly predict low and high quality classes.
+- Choosing the proper number of estimators and learning rates required experimentation.
+- MLP training required careful scaling and tuning to avoid unstable or slow convergence.

 ---

 ## Next Steps

+- Add models such as Random Forest, Gradient Boosting, or XGBoost for deeper comparison.
-- Include additional features like `pclass` or `sex_encoded` to improve predictions.
+- Use SMOTE or class-weight adjustments to improve prediction of minority classes.
-- Predict `age` instead of `fare` to explore a different regression target.
-- Apply log transformation to `fare` to reduce skew in the target variable.
+- Explore feature engineering, such as combining related acidity measures.
+- Expand the analysis to the white wine dataset for cross-dataset comparison.
+"""